 Medicine Didn't Help Anneliese, And She Began To Think She Was Cursed

-Anneliese eventually returned to school in 1970 but was withdrawn and depressed.
+Anneliese eventually returned to school in 1970, but she was depressed and withdrawn around her friends.
 She continued to have seizures, visit doctors, and experience frustration with her situation.
-She threw herself into Catholic books and practices, graduated from high school, and started college to become a teacher.
-Despite these efforts and continued medications, her condition worsened.
-By 1973, she experienced hallucinations while praying and believed she was damned.
-She was obsessed with the idea that the Devil was inside of her and began to see a priest as well as her doctors.
+She threw herself into Catholic research and her studies, graduated from high school, and started college to become a teacher.
+Despite these efforts and continued medication, her condition worsened.